scrapy/scrapy/docs/topics/avoiding-bans.rst

 .. _identifying-yourself:

-Idenitfying yourself
+Identifying yourself
 --------------------

-If your crawling has a noticeable nevative impact on a website or you crawl content that should not be crawled, website administrators will need to do something.
+If your crawling has a noticeable negative impact on a website or you crawl content that should not be crawled, website administrators will need to do something.